karsonkalt/onrotation_server/devnotes.md

 2. Adding indexing to columns for faster searching.
 Because SQL is SLOW.
 3. Add CLI feedback to the seed file because I am working so much on constraints and relationships and getting the db working properly.
 4. Large seed file separated into own directories with require for maintainability.
+5. I avoided N+1 queries using the `.includes` method in ActiveRecord.
+This eagerly loads the relations so that only one query is sent to the database and not hit the database again and again throught the loop in the linked list.
+6. I Used a LinkedList format to iterate throught the track order and solve the issue with an ordered list in SQL.
+This allows me to keep records in any order, but they enforce uniqueness of TracklistTrack `id`.
+I built a method to loop through and search for the next item.